-The project includes demolition of three of the school’s oldest buildings – a 1912 cafeteria, 1931 tech arts building and 1950 music building – and replacing them with a four-story, 300,000-square-foot structure on the same site, but at more than twice the size of the original structures.
-In addition to 25 classrooms, the completed building will house three science labs, a fine-arts facility, an applied arts program, STEM laboratories, a cafeteria and a lobby.
+The project included demolition of three of the school’s oldest buildings – a 1912 cafeteria, 1931 tech arts building and 1950 music building – and replaced them with a four-story, 300,000-square-foot structure on the same site, but at more than twice the size of the original structures.
+In addition to 25 classrooms, the completed building houses three science labs, a fine-arts facility, an applied arts program, STEM laboratories, a cafeteria and a lobby.

 In the early planning stages during the community engagement process, Pepper and the design team developed options that would allow the district to avoid disrupting the educational needs of the students during the construction process.
 This was balanced with the cost constraints and design development timeframe needed.
-We were able to finalize a plan that allows 40 percent of the new addition to be used halfway through the project.
-This allows for the necessary swing space to maintain all educational programs throughout the 26 month project.
+We were able to finalize a plan that allowed 40% of the new addition to be used halfway through the project, providing the necessary swing space to maintain all educational programs throughout the 26-month project.

 From the pre-referendum stage to completion of the final Bid Period #9, Pepper and the team maintained a comprehensive budget alignment log.
-This tool and process was instrumental in the district having the necessary options and details to make informed decisions consistent with their promises to the community while also being responsible stewards of the tax payers’ dollars.
+This tool and process was instrumental in giving the district options and necessary details to make informed decisions consistent with their promises to the community, while also being responsible stewards of the tax payers’ dollars.
 This overall process allowed for transparency from the administration, facility steering committee, Board of Education and the community.

 Working with the district business manager and the design team, we were able to accurately predict the investment cash flow of the overall $100 million dollar project.
 This provided the district with valuable information during the bond issuance process that helped reduce the amount of interest paid on the debt issuance.